18F/data-act-pilot/docs/HOWTO.md

     * Following _Row_ are "key" fields in file.
 This example is the file that contains obligations and outlays by appropriations account, program activity, and object class.
 Thus, the error message displays TAS (_i.e._ appropriations account), object class, and program activity to help find the offending data in the source system.
 * For each row in the data that didn't pass validations, you'll see one or more _Field names_.
 This is the name of specific field that didn't pass.
 * For each _Field name_, you'll see an _Error_ that describes the problem.
 In this basic example, we're missing some required data.

+**Reminder:** use the _Download CSV_ link to download error messages to Excel or another spreadsheet application.